Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

   - name: Deploy virtual ASA

+    description: Deploy the ami image for the ASA and map our interfaces to it

   - name: get public IP for our interface

+    description: Find the public IP that was assigned to our interfaces so we can use them later in the playbook

   - name: get public IP for our interface

+    description: Find the public IP that was assigned to our interfaces so we can use them later in the playbook

   - name: Wait for SSH to come up